 In the US alone, there are 2.1 million online retailers.
 It can be overwhelming to decide what to buy, much less to distinguish what retailers you can trust.
-Whether you’re shopping online to avoid crowds or simply looking for an easy way to refresh your cold-weather wardrobe and browse for early Christmas presents, we have several steps you can take to protect yourself and your money online.
+But shopping online is a great way to avoid the crowds, browse for Christmas presents, and update your cold-weather wardrobe without leaving the warmth of your home—and you can do it safely.
+Check out the following steps you can take to protect yourself and your money online.

 Stick with Brands You Know